Michael Barne: Selected for "Discovery"

 In 1901 he was appointed by Scott as Second Lieutenant to the Polar Expedition.
 Despite suffering frostbite Barne made copious notes throughout his three years with the expedition, both about general conditions and his specialist fields (magnetronemy and Soundings).
 Scott rated his ability to calm possible tensions highly.
 Barne Inlet, a 17 mi feature on the western side of the Ross Ice Shelf that he discovered, is named after him.
 He was awarded the Polar Medal for his contribution to the expedition.

 Post-Antarctic career

-Marrying on his return from the Antarctic, Barne returned to active service with command of the Coquette, but still corresponded with Scott about modes of transport for future expeditions.
-During the First World War, he was awarded the DSO while commanding Monitor M27, finally retiring in 1919 with the rank of Captain.
+Marrying on his return from the Antarctic, Barne returned to active service with command of the destroyers Rocket, Porcupine and Coquette in succession.
+He still corresponded with Scott about modes of transport for future expeditions.
+In 1907 he was placed on the retired list.
+During the First World War, he was awarded the DSO while commanding the monitor M27.
+He was promoted commander on the retired list in 1917 and captain in 1922.
 During the next war Barne came out of retirement to command an anti-submarine patrol ship.